Tips about painting and decorating videos

 What do you look like when you are working.

 Physically, we are what we are, but we do have control over our general appearance.
 The camera never lies.
 How do you look on site?
-Is that you in the smart Blaklader pants or are you the quasi-tarmaccer with your butt hanging out your scaggy painters pants, your work clothes plastered in paint?
+Is that you in the smart Blaklader pants or are you the quasi-tarmaccer with your butt hanging out your scaggy painters pants.
+Are you tidy or are your work clothes plastered in paint?
 If, on the video, you see a tell-tale colour card of paint marks from the pocket to the knee of your pants, so can your client.
 Through the 3rd eye perspective of a video camera, you get to see your image, and act, or not.

 Do you run a tidy site?

-Rather than photos of work after a room has been put back together, walk round with a video camera when work is in progress.
+Rather than idyllic photos after a room has been put back together, walk round with a video camera when work is in progress.
 Do you have everything ordered and tidy, or is your work area a dusty filthy obstacle course?
 What do you think your client thinks?

 Just a few ideas on how to incorporate video technology into your painting and decorating thinking.

-The above thoughts were prompted by an article on decorators’ Smartphone usage by North Cornwall decorator Alan Iles.
+The above thoughts were prompted by an article by North Cornwall decorator Alan Iles.
+Many thanks for that.